heremaps/here-map-widget-for-jupyter/docs/source/api_reference/layer/xyz.rst

-evt_type               string             Event on which to show info bubble for space data, please check :ref:`allowed values <misc_values>`, default value is ``tap``. show_bubble            boolean            To determine whether to show info bubble for space data or not style                  dict/Style object  To provide style to for the XYZ space data
+evt_type               string             Event on which to show info bubble for space data, please check :ref:`allowed values <misc_values>`, default value is ``tap``. show_bubble            boolean            To determine whether to show info bubble for space data or not style                  dict/Style object  To provide style to for the XYZ space data platform               Platform           Optional required only for custom Data Hub endpoints.
 ===================    =================  ===

 Methods